How to Set Up a Kratky Lettuce Jar on a Sunny Apartment Windowsill (Step‑by‑Step)

 6. Let the jar do its job

-As the lettuce grows, the water level drops and the upper roots are exposed to air.
+As the lettuce grows, the water level drops and the upper roots meet air.
 That is exactly what you want.
-Do not keep refilling it to the top just because the jar looks low.
+So do not keep refilling it just because the jar looks low.

 📌 Important: The air gap is not a mistake.
-It is the whole reason the Kratky method works.
-Filling the jar back to the top collapses the air gap and stresses the oxygen roots.
+Instead, it is the whole reason the Kratky method works.
+Filling the jar back to the top collapses that gap, and therefore stresses the oxygen roots.

-You can usually start harvesting in about 4 to 6 weeks, depending on variety, light, and room temperature.
-Harvest the outer leaves first and leave the center intact so the plant keeps producing.
-Use the free seed to harvest countdown tool to track your exact growth stage and harvest date from day one.
+You can usually start harvesting in about 4 to 5 weeks, depending on variety, light and room temperature.
+Harvest outer leaves first, and leave the centre intact so the plant keeps producing.
+Meanwhile the seed to harvest calculator tracks your exact stage and harvest date from day one.

-🥬 Best Lettuce Varieties for a Sunny Apartment Windowsill
+🥬 Best Lettuce Varieties for an Apartment Window

 Not every lettuce handles apartment conditions the same way.
-If you want easier wins, start with softer leaf types rather than big dense heads.
+So if you want easier wins, start with softer leaf types rather than big dense heads.

-Buttercrunch Compact, tender, forgiving Probably the best starter option
+Buttercrunch Compact, tender, and forgiving Probably the best starter option

-Black-Seeded Simpson Fast, loose-leaf, easy to harvest repeatedly Great if you want repeat cuttings
+Black-Seeded Simpson Fast loose-leaf, so it harvests repeatedly Great if you want repeat cuttings

-Romaine Good flavor, upright growth Works well but can bolt faster in excess heat
+Romaine Good flavour, and upright growth Works well, though it bolts faster in heat

-If you want to branch out after lettuce, follow this up with the foolproof guide to growing hydroponic basil in a small apartment.
-For a comparison of Kratky against active systems, read my breakdown of DWC vs Kratky for apartment beginners before expanding your setup.
+Ready to branch out after lettuce?
+Follow it with the guide to growing hydroponic basil in a small apartment.
+Before expanding further, though, read my breakdown of DWC versus Kratky for apartment beginners, and the general Kratky jar setup walkthrough covers crops beyond lettuce.

 Green water or slime in the jar